 These tests are Flash based and not supported on a Mac.
 We therefore recommend you complete them on a PC.

 Engage is made up of 28 statements on a pre-set rating scale from ‘Never’ to ‘Always’, and an additional 2 qualitative questions.
-Your organization may choose to add additional custom qualitative questions to the questionnaire.
+Your organisation may choose to add additional custom qualitative questions to the questionnaire.
 The survey should take approximately 5 minutes to complete and will ask you to consider statements such as ‘The people I work with listen to what I say’.

 Once you have completed the survey, you will be asked a set of demographic questions.
 The information in these questions will not be made public and is used only to help generate the Engage report.